Pjmuthu51/CDCstuff/flex protocol/Flex protocol.md

 1. Start the real-time PCR thermocycler according to the manufacturer's guidelines.
 2. Program the software to detect fluorescence through FAM, HEX and ROX filters all wells.
 ROX is to be detected as a reference dye.
-3. Program the software to run the cycling conditions shown on page under table 5.
+3. Program the software to run the cycling conditions shown under table 5.
 4. Fluorescence data should be collected at the amplification plateau.

 #### **Interpreting Results**